Saint Eligius: Veneration

 Statue of Saint Eligius in the church of St. Marcel in St. Marcel (Aveyron), France.
 At the saint's right foot are the tools of his original trade.

 The feast day of Eligius is celebrated on 1 December.
 Eligius is particularly honored in Flanders, in the province of Antwerp, and at Tournai, Kortrijk, Ghent, Bruges, and Douai.
 During the Middle Ages his relics were the object of special veneration and were repeatedly divided and transferred to other resting places, in 881, 1066, 1137, 1255, and 1306.
 A good deal of legend has gathered around the life of Eligius, who is still very popular with goldsmiths, farriers and car mechanics.

 Patronage

 Eligius is the patron saint of horses and cattle and is also the patron saint of goldsmiths, blacksmiths, (Note: The exceptions being English goldsmiths and blacksmiths who adopted Dunstan as their patron saint.) metalworkers in general, numismatists/coin collectors and the British Army corps of Royal Electrical and Mechanical Engineers (REME).
+He is also the patron saint of electricians, computer scientists, mechanics, miners, security guards, gas station workers, taxi cab drivers, farmers, and servants.

 A mass is celebrated around 9 December at Notre Dame de Paris for members of the Confraternity of Saint Éloi.
 This follows the tradition of the May offering, usually a religious painting, made to the Cathedral between 1630 and 1707 by the goldsmiths of Paris.
 The tradition of the Guild Chapel was revived in 1953 by the Paris goldsmiths who provided the altar, crucifix above it and a statue of Eligius.